zhenging/hist207b/notes/hist207b/04_industrial_revolution.md

 #### A. Government Aided Business by Promiting Economic Development
 How

-#### B. Government kept regulations and restrain on business to a minimum
+#### B. Government Kept Regulations And Restrain On Business To A Minimum

 The late nineteenth century is often characterized as an era of minimal national government intervention is tghe economy and society.
 Laissez-faire is the name often given to the policy that the national government should take a hand-off approach to economic and social problems.